dotnet/docs-aspire/docs/database/mongodb-component.md

 After adding a `IMongoClient`, you can require the `IMongoClient` instance using DI.

-## Orchestration
+## App host usage

-In your AppHost project, register a MongoDB database and consume the connection using the following methods:
+In your app host project, register a MongoDB database and consume the connection using the following methods:

 ```csharp
 var mongodb = builder.AddMongoDB("mongodb")